AdobeDocs/workfront.en/help/classic/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/new-proof-email.md

 >[!NOTE]
 >
 >* If the Creator or Owner of the proof has Proof Made emails disabled by default (in their personal settings), they won't receive any Proof made or New proof emails even if the Notify people by email box is checked on the New proof page.
-For more information, see [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For more information, see .
->* If the email notifications are disabled as a default in the Account settings&nbsp;the Creator / Owner of the proof won't receive any Proof made or New proof emails even if this is enabled in their personal settings and the Notify people by email box is checked on the New proof page.&nbsp;For more information, [The Proof Made email](../../../workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/proof-made-email.md) and see [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+>* If the email notifications are disabled as a default in the Account settings&nbsp;the Creator / Owner of the proof won't receive any Proof made or New proof emails even if this is enabled in their personal settings and the Notify people by email box is checked on the New proof page.&nbsp;For more information, [The Proof Made email](../../../workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/proof-made-email.md) and see .
 >

 ## Enable the New Proof email and include a custom message